B0NG0FURY/top-five/README.md

 ## Usage

+Upon the page loading the user can choose whether to view lists by category or create a new list.
+Clicking on "Create New List" will bring up the form for a new list where the user can select an existing category for the list or create a whole new one, add a title for the list and the items in the order they would like them ranked.
+New lists MUST HAVE a category and a title in order to be saved.
+An error will appear above the form if this criteria is not met to inform the user.
+The ranks of items in lists can be changed with the arrow buttons and titles and items can be changed by clicking the edit button and making the desired changes.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.